-Although Red Flag Warnings are given in areas where weather conditions are critical for wildfires, this also has application for us as addicts.
+Although Red Flag Warnings usually signal weather conditions critical for wildfires, this also has an application for us as addicts.

 It seems as if “one spark” can set us off, and then we can be in a full-blown relapse.
 However, if we review the days or weeks before a relapse, we can see that there were Red Flag Warnings that we might be heading towards a relapse.

 Am I Heading for a Relapse?

 Because relapses have such a devastating effect on the person, their families, their freedom and their lives, it is important to look closely at the four human aspects and see how each might spark or trigger a relapse.
 Click To Tweet

 The four aspects are: